 It also happens to be in exceptional shape, so it’s a million times nicer than any muni around and that helps add more appeal.
 The tee boxes, fairways and primary cuts of rough were all perfectly maintained kikuyu.
-The outer edges of rough are typically a mix of kikuyu and poa annua (I think), so coverage isn’t as consistent but the lies are much more challenging.
-The intermediate cuts are like hitting off a tee.
+The outer edges of rough were typically a mix of kikuyu and poa annua (I think), so coverage wasn’t as consistent but the lies are much more challenging.
+The intermediate cuts were like hitting off a tee.

 The bunkers were also nice and the greens were amazing.
 They didn’t play as soft on approaches as they felt underfoot, but really well-struck balls would bite.
 They rolled really smooth and faster than they appeared.
 Practicing putts on the chipping green may not have helped as that seemed slower than the actual greens on the course.
 The greens here were very deceptively slick.
 You had to hit the ball firmly to get it to the hole and keep it online, but if you missed it was almost impossible to keep it within that “tap-in” range.
 No matter which way you were coming from and what speed it had at the hole, it would always seem to slide by an extra 3-5 feet and leave you with a nervous comebacker.